 I recently read about some research on parents of teens with suicidal thoughts.
 The study’s results: Half of these parents didn’t know their child was thinking about suicide.
-I found this alarming.
+I found this alarming and wondering what were the distress signs in teens.
 Were these parents not paying attention, did they just not know what to look for, or are teens that good at hiding their feelings?

 Teens can often be irritable, angst-filled, sensitive to criticism, and want to sleep a lot.
 What separates “normal” teen expression from behavior parents should worry about?